 You use a whiteboard in your live presentations, and they can be highly effective in talking head videos as well.
 Remember that people retain more if they can both see and hear it.
 Combining whiteboard drawings with animation is a great way to get your message across.

-Lightboards, on the other hand, allow a slightly more engaging approach, which allows a speaker to both narrate and animate a scene simultaneously.
+Lightboards, on the other hand, allow a slightly more engaging approach, since the speaker can both narrate and animate a scene simultaneously.
 We frequently use lightboards in our videos here at NextThought Studios - check out an example here

 Take Advantage of Editing

 One of the biggest talking head video mistakes people make is not taking advantage of video editing software.
-Video editing is easier to do than ever, and if you’re not comfortable editing your own work, you can bring in trained professionals who can make your video look great for a reasonable cost.
+Video editing is easier to do than ever, and if you’re not comfortable editing your own work, you can bring in trained professionals who will complete post production work on your video project and make your video look great for a reasonable cost.

 You don’t want your video to look overproduced, of course, but splicing in different camera angles, images, text and sound can create a cinematic experience in your talking head video.
 That will make viewers much more likely to watch to the end and remember what they have seen.